 Our flagship section, the Quad is our site’s academic look at sports.
 Every up-standing and respected university has a Quad in the middle of their campus, and our site has one as well.
-This is home to every article and column that is rooted in academic and intellectual ideals.
+This is home to every article and column that is rooted in academic approach to examining pressing sports stories.
 Articles about the economics of payrolls, the effects of religion and Tim Tebow on American culture, the science of knuckleballs, you name it; if it’s academic and deals with sports, it’ll find a home here.
 The goal of The Quad is to bring sports fans a compelling and thought provoking take on current events, things that people may not initially consider or think about when they scan over ESPN.
-Imagine Freakonomics but only sports.

-Granted, we’re not big fans of the French.
-And even though we might be the last ones in America at bars ordering “Freedom Onion Soup with a side of Freedom Fries”, we have to give credit where credit’s due and admit the French have some cool words in their vernacular.
+Even though we might be the last ones in America at bars ordering “Freedom Onion Soup with a side of Freedom Fries”, we have to give credit where credit’s due and admit the French have some cool words in their vernacular.
 Savoir-Faire’s one of them; roughly, it means “adaptable and aware of what to do in any situation”.
 In essence, it’s cultured.
 Someone with savoir-faire has never known an awkward moment.
 This section embodies that essence.
-This contains all of our entertainment and pop culture columns and stories.
+This contains all of our entertainment and pop culture columns, stories and reviews.